 Explore UAB

 In tandem with these research efforts, the department is passionate about training the next generation of surgeon-scientists and researchers.
-Our department has deep experience working with students (high school, undergraduate and medical/graduate school), residents and faculty.
+Our department has deep experience working with students (high school, undergraduate, graduate, and medical/graduate school), residents and faculty.
 In addition, weekly conferences are held to discuss works-in-progress, conduct grant/manuscript reviews and to share ideas.

 Our department's HSR portfolio is shown below.
 Please contact us if you would like to participate in these projects or if you have any questions.